How it works

 There is no concept of "bundles" on Base.
 This means it's harder to attribute value recovered from the searcher.

-Blink have a number of innovative approaches to ensuring that we can track the value we pass to searchers and pass as much as possible back to the originator of the transaction.
+Despite there being no bundles Blink has a number of innovative approaches to attribute recoveries for originator transactions that are successfully included on-chain and pass that back to the originator of the transaction.

 Last updated